 Insurance companies are often more skeptical in paying wages under these circumstances but they should be paid eventually, once appropriate proof is provided.

-Lost wages are often one of the most important things to deal with up front, given that your income has been put on hold but your bills continue to come in.
+When injured after a car accident, lost wages are often one of the most important things to deal with upfront, given that your income has been put on hold but your bills continue to come in.
 But often times, depending on which insurance company you are dealing with, they often take a long time recover.

 This is the one area where the old adage “the squeaky wheel gets the grease” will do you well.
 Follow up with your HR person for the completed forms, your doctor for the disability note, and the no fault adjuster for the check once everything has been provided.